The genealogy of nearly critical branching processes in varying environment: Random metric measure spaces and Gromov topologies

 for some limiting space $[X, d, \nu]$.
 Then if the limiting space further fulfils that

 the sequence $([X_n, d_n, \nu_n], n \ge 1)$ converges to $[X, d, \nu]$ in distribution for the Gromov-weak topology. \end{prop}

 \begin{rem}[Identification of the limit] Let us compare the previous result with the usual method of moments for real random variables.
-Let $(X_n)$ be a sequence of real r.v.s and assume that for every $k\in\N$ there exists some $m_k$ such that
+Let $(X_n)_n$ be a sequence of real r.v.s and assume that for every $k\in\N$ there exists some $m_k$ such that

-Subject to an additional technical condition, the method of moments leads to two key outcomes: (1) the $m_k$'s coincide with the moments of an underlying random variable $X_\infty$, and (2) the sequence $(X_n)$ converges in distribution to $X_\infty$.
-This stands in contrast to the prior result where (1) is not guaranteed; specifically, the limiting moments are required to coincide with the moments of a limiting metric space.
-Notably, Proposition 3.1 can be enhanced by relaxing this requirement, as detailed in \cite{FoutelSchertzer22}, Section 4.
+Subject to an additional technical condition, the method of moments leads to two key outcomes: (1) the $m_k$'s coincide with the moments of an underlying random variable $X_\infty$, and (2) the sequence $(X_n)_n$ converges in distribution to $X_\infty$.
+This is in contrast with the result above, for which (1) is not guaranteed; specifically, the limiting moments are required to coincide with the moments of a limiting metric space.
+Notably, Proposition~\ref{thm:method_of_moments} can be enhanced by relaxing this requirement, as detailed in \cite{FoutelSchertzer22}, Section 4.
 This improvement hinges on extending the Gromov-weak topology to non-separable ultrametric spaces through a de Finetti representation for exchangeable coalescents, as obtained in \cite{Foutel2021}. \end{rem}